Rakesh-honawad/ProcureFlow-AI/README.md

 ### ✅ Pre-Configured API Keys

 **Good news!** All API keys and configurations are already set up for you.
 You don't need to create any accounts or generate keys.
+#### I HAVE SHARED .ENV FILE IN THE FORM ADD IT LOCATION BACKEND/SRC

 The `.env` file provided by the project author contains:
 - ✅ **SendGrid API Key** - Already configured and verified